Russians advance on war’s front line in eastern Ukraine

 Ukraine’s military said the Russians were also moving to overtake the hills overlooking a highway linking Lysychansk with Bakhmut, to the southwest, in an attempt to cut the supply lines of Ukrainian forces.

-Haidai said the Bakhmut-Lysychansk highway wasn’t being used because of heavy Russian shelling and the Ukrainian forces are getting supplies via an alternative route.
+Haidai said the Bakhmut-Lysychansk highway wasn’t used because of heavy Russian shelling.
+Ukrainian forces are receiving supplies via an alternative route.

 Following a botched attempt to capture Kyiv, Ukraine’s capital, in the early stage of the invasion on Feb.
 24, Russian forces shifted focus to the Donbas region, where the Ukrainian forces have fought Moscow-backed separatists since 2014.

-The Russian military currently controls about 95% of Luhansk province and about half of neighboring Donetsk province, the two areas that make up the Donbas.
+The Russian military controls about 95% of Luhansk province and about half of neighboring Donetsk province, the two areas that make up the Donbas.

-Asked about prospects for a political settlement, Kremlin spokesman Dmitry Peskov told reporters Thursday: “It’s possible after Ukraine meets all the Russian demands.”
-He added: “Ukraine knows perfectly well what they are.”

-The Kremlin has previously demanded that Ukraine accept Russia’s sovereignty over the Crimean Peninsula, which Moscow annexed in 2014, and acknowledge the independence of the Donbas’ separatist-held territories.

 Kyiv has urged its Western allies to deliver more heavy weapons to counter the Russian edge in firepower.
 Ukrainian Defense Minister Oleksii Reznikov on Thursday announced the arrival of multiple-launch rocket systems supplied by the U.S. and enthusiastically thanked his American counterpart “for these powerful tools!”